Recipe: Slow Cooker Honey Teriyaki Chicken

 Slow-cooking chicken thighs in a homemade honey teriyaki sauce means the meat slowly soaks up the flavor without requiring my full attention.
 To finish, I simmer the sauce to concentrate the flavors, then thicken it with a mixture of cornstarch and water.
 The result is tender, juicy chicken dressed in a gloriously sticky glaze.
 The teriyaki sauce is what you’re here for, and don’t worry — there’s plenty of it to toss with leftover chicken or to dress up steamed broccoli and rice the next day.

-2 pounds boneless, skinless chicken thighs (about 6 thighs)
+boneless, skinless chicken thighs (about 6), cut into 1 1/2-inch pieces

 Arrange the chicken in a single layer in the bottom of a 6-quart or larger slow cooker.
 Scatter the onion and garlic over the top.
 Whisk the soy sauce, honey, rice vinegar, pepper, and ginger together in a small bowl and pour over the chicken.